varemenos/verepo/README.md

 		├── _style.scss
 		└── _verepo.scss

-Where `style.scss` is the main stylesheet of your project and `verepo` is the distributable verepo library file found in the `dist` directory of this repository.
+Where `style.scss` is the main stylesheet of your project and `verepo` is the distributable verepo library file found in the root directory of this repository.
 Now all you have to do is to import the `_verepo.scss` file inside of `style.scss` and then use it's components by using `@include`.

 ### Usage Examples